What if your family prayed together every day?

 Monthly Intention of the Holy Father

-Today is Sunday - The Glorious Mysteries of the Holy Rosary
+Today is Monday - The Joyful Mysteries of the Holy Rosary

 Today's Readings